CodeYourFuture/curriculum/common-content/en/module/js1/repl/index.md

 Create your own expressions and enter them into the Node REPL.

-_Before_ hitting enter, predict what the REPL output will be.
+_Before_ you type in the expressions, predict what the REPL output will be.
 Write your prediction down and compare it to the outcome.

 {{</note>}}
 {{</tab>}}